jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   - **nurse practitioner** means a health practitioner— (a) who is, or is deemed to be, registered with the Nursing Council as a practitioner of the profession of nursing; and (b) for whom the Nursing Council has authorised a scope of practice that includes prescribing medicines
-  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003
   - **officer** means—
     (a) any officer of the Ministry of Health:
     (b) any person appointed under section 15 to be an officer
   - **optometrist** means a person—
     (a) who is, or is deemed to be, registered with the Optometrists and Dispensing Opticians Board as a practitioner of optometry; and
     (b) for whom the Optometrists and Dispensing Opticians Board has authorised a scope of practice that includes prescribing medicines
-  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003
   - **pack** means to enclose in a container for the purpose of sale or supply
-  - **package** , in relation to any medicine or medical device, means any box, packet, or other receptacle in which 1 or more containers of the medicine or device, are or are to be enclosed; and, where any such box, packet, or other receptacle is or is to be itself enclosed in 1 or more other boxes, packets, or other receptacles, includes every such box, packet, or other receptacle
+  - **package** , in relation to any medicine or medical device, means any box, packet, or other receptacle in which 1 or more containers of the medicine or device are or are to be enclosed; and, where any such box, packet, or other receptacle is or is to be itself enclosed in 1 or more other boxes, packets, or other receptacles, includes every such box, packet, or other receptacle
   - **pharmacist** means a health practitioner who is, or is deemed to be, registered with the Pharmacy Council established by the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of pharmacy
   - **pharmacy** means a place where pharmacy practice is carried on
   - **pharmacy practice** includes, without limitation, the following: